 Employees at Miami University do not pay into social security, but do contribute to the state retirement plans.
 Faculty contribute to the State Teachers Retirement System (STRS) and all other employees contribute to the Ohio Public Retirement System (OPERS).
-STRS members contribute 14% of annual pay and OPERS members contribute 10% of annual pay, while the University contributes 14%.
+STRS members contribute 14% of annual pay and OPERS members contribute 10% of annual pay, while the University contributes up to 14%.

 Full-time employees are eligible to elect an alternative retirement plan (ARP) within 120 days of the effective date of full-time employment.
 When choosing the ARP, please note that there is a mitigating fee of 0.77% for OPERS members and 4.5% for STRS members.
 This means that 0.77% (OPERS) and 4.5% (STRS) of the University's contribution will go to the corresponding state plan.